tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-ethereum.md

 So the calculations wrap around modulo `p`.

-There's a Generator point which is fixed for everyone and private key is multiplied with it to get a new coordinate , which is the public key.
+There is a generator point that is fixed for everyone.
+The private key is multiplied by it to get a new point, which is the public key.

-Wallet is a software that contains both private and public key.
+A wallet is software or hardware that stores private keys and derives their public keys and addresses.

-1 hexadecimal is 4 bit.